 Looking for a 450 dirt bike to suit your needs?
-Whether you’re a beginner or want a good enduro bike, this article will give you the practical info you need to make the best decision.
+Whether you’re a beginner, an MX racer, or want a good enduro bike, this article will give you the practical info you need to make the best decision.

 Are 450 dirt bikes street legal?

 It depends on which model 450 you get, but most are not street-legal from the factory.
 You would have to look at these 450 enduro/dual sport models if you want to legally ride on the street:

 - Husqvarna FE 450s

 These 450’s are all based on the 450 MX bike version but are detuned quite a bit, along with other specs and features that are designed for street riding.

 Best 450 motocross bike

 In this day and age, motocross bikes are fantastic no matter what brand you choose.
 The only manufacturer that hasn’t quite advanced as much is Suzuki with their RMZ450.
 It’s still a good bike, but it doesn’t have all the modern updates as the rest of its class.